| trans_network {microeco} | R Documentation |

 Arguments

-default "Phylum"; taxonomic rank.
+taxa_leveldefault "Phylum"; taxonomic rank.

 Returns

-and res_sum_links_neg
+res_sum_links_pos and res_sum_links_neg in object.

 Examples